Tet Offensive: Saigon

-One of the most important targets, from a symbolic and propagandistic point of view, was Radio Saigon.
-Its troops had brought along a tape recording of Hồ Chi Minh announcing the liberation of Saigon and calling for a "General Uprising" against the Thiệu government.
-They seized the building, held it for six hours and, when running out of ammunition, the last eight attackers destroyed it and killed themselves using explosive charges, but they were unable to broadcast due to the cutting off of the audio lines from the main studio to the tower as soon as the station was seized.
+One of the most important symbolic and propagandistic targets in the city was Radio Saigon.
+PAVN troops had brought along a tape recording of Hồ Chi Minh announcing the liberation of Saigon and calling for a "General Uprising" against the Thiệu government.
+They seized the building, held it for six hours and, running out of ammunition, the last eight attackers destroyed it and killed themselves using explosive charges.
+They were unable to broadcast due to the cutting of the audio lines from the main studio to the tower as soon as the station was seized.

-The US Embassy in Saigon, a massive six-floor building situated within a four-acre compound, had been completed only in September.
-At 02:45 it was attacked by a 19-man sapper team that blew a hole in the 8 ft surrounding wall and charged through.
-With their officers killed in the initial attack and their attempt to gain access to the building having failed, the sappers simply occupied the chancery grounds until they were all killed or captured by U.S. reinforcements that were landed on the roof of the building six hours later.
-By 09:20 the embassy and grounds were secured, with the loss of five U.S. personnel.
+The US Embassy in Saigon, a massive six-floor building situated within a four-acre compound, was attacked at 02:45 by a 19-man sapper team that gained entry by blowing a hole in the 8 ft surrounding wall.
+Their officers were killed in the initial attack and when their attempt to gain access to the building failed the sappers occupied the chancery grounds.
+By 09:20 the compound was secured by U.S. reinforcements, with the loss of five U.S. personnel.

-At 03:00 on 31 January, 12 VC sappers approached the Vietnamese Navy Headquarters in two civilian cars, killing two guards at a barricade at Me Linh Square and then advanced towards the base gate.
-The sound of gunfire alerted base sentries, who secured the gate and sounded the alarm.
+At 03:00 on 31 January, 12 VC sappers approached the Vietnamese Navy Headquarters in two civilian cars, killed two guards at a barricade at Me Linh Square and then advanced towards the base gate.
+The gunfire alerted base sentries, who secured the gate and sounded the alarm.
 A .30-caliber machine gun on the second floor of the headquarters disabled both cars and killed or wounded several sappers while the Navy security force organized a counterattack.
-Simultaneously a U.S. Navy advisor contacted the U.S. military police who soon attacked the VC from adjoining streets, the resulting crossfire ended the attack, killing eight sappers with two captured.
+Simultaneously a U.S. Navy advisor contacted U.S. military police who soon attacked the VC from adjoining streets.
+The resulting crossfire killed eight sappers while two were captured.